This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 “I am whole, perfect, strong, powerful, loving, harmonious, and happy.”

-The next 2 sections are the ones that you fill in before you go to sleep at night.
+The following 2 sections are the ones you fill in before you sleep at night.

 3 Amazing Things That Happened Today …